Small things have great power.

 However, since space is at a premium, it’s often better to include an abbreviated version of your video title.

-In the thumbnail example below for our video collaboration with 6 figure dropshipper Scott Hilse, we shorten the title from:
+In the thumbnail example below for our video on how to start a dropshipping store with Shopify, we shorten the title from:

-Notice also that the abbreviated thumbnail title focuses on the key benefit that the video provides to viewers: Information about products with six-figure potential.
+Notice also that the abbreviated thumbnail title focuses on the key tutorial that the video provides to viewers: how to build a Shopify store yourself.

 3. Make Sure Thumbnail Text is Large Enough to Read